fabqui84/Light-X/README.md

 If you find our work useful for your research, please consider citing our paper:

 ```
-@article{lightx,
+@article{liu2025light,
-  title   = {Light-X: Generative 4D Video Rendering with Camera and Illumination Control},
+  title={Light-X: Generative 4D Video Rendering with Camera and Illumination Control},
-  author  = {Liu, Tianqi and Chen, Zhaoxi and Huang, Zihao and Xu, Shaocong and Zhang, Saining and Ye, Chongjie and Li, Bohan and Cao, Zhiguo and Li, Wei and Zhao, Hao and Liu, Ziwei},
+  author={Liu, Tianqi and Chen, Zhaoxi and Huang, Zihao and Xu, Shaocong and Zhang, Saining and Ye, Chongjie and Li, Bohan and Cao, Zhiguo and Li, Wei and Zhao, Hao and others},
-  journal = {arXiv preprint arXiv:2512.05115},
+  journal={arXiv preprint arXiv:2512.05115},
-  year    = {2025}
+  year={2025}
 }
 ```